-- Dig a tapered square hole the same size and shape as the bottom half of the concrete head (see Figure 3).
-This creates a cradle to steady the pier for leveling.
-Soils directly below the pier should be left loose. - Following safe lifting procedures, carefully lift the concrete head and position it in the hole to its midpoint.
-Ensure top is level and centered on your alignment. - Replace some of the removed soils back around the sides of the pier at grade, lightly tamping to maintain level and alignment during pin driving.
-(See Notes under "Drive in the Pins" on page 11.)
-A few inches of small rounded pea gravel may be used around head if native soils are not available.
+- Dig a tapered square hole the same size and shape as the bottom half of the concrete head (see Figure 5).
+This creates a cradle to steady the head for leveling.
+Soils directly below the head should be left loose. - 2.
+Following safe lifting procedures, carefully lift the concrete head and position it in the hole to its midpoint.
+Ensure top is level and centered on your alignment. - 3.
+Replace some of the removed soils back around the sides of the head at grade, lightly tamping to maintain level and alignment during pin driving.
+(See Notes under "Drive in the Pins" on page 12.)
+A few inches of small rounded pea gravel may be used if native soils are not available.

-Figure 3.
+Figure 5.
 Tapered Hole for Concrete Head